- Sort By Use

 - Join Newsletter

 Often categorized as a B vitamin, choline bitartrate is a water-soluble compound that is composed of two separate components, choline and bitartrate.
 Choline is a basic dietary compound that is found in many foods containing fats and proteins, including eggs, wheat germ, poultry, fish, organ meats, cruciferous vegetables, and peanuts and other legumes.
 Choline also occurs naturally in the body in the form of phophatidylcholine, simply known as lecithin, which is found in the fat portion of cellular membranes and the myelin sheath that covers nerve fibers.

 Bitartrate, also known has tartaric acid, is a salt that is combined with choline to streamline absorption and efficiency.
-When combined, choline L-bitartrate powder offers a wide range of potential benefits to your overall cognitive health.
+When combined, choline L-bitartrate powder may offer a wide range of potential benefits to your overall brain health.

 While choline is produced internally, it appears in limited quantities, which is why you may be recommended to take choline L-bitartrate powder.